 Bill TPL payers and receive payment to the fullest extent possible before billing MHCP.

 MHCP receives notice that a FFS recipient has other insurance after a provider has billed and received payment from MHCP.
 MHCP has the right to subrogate the payment by billing the private accident or health care coverage and be reimbursed for MHCP funds that were paid on behalf of a recipient for medical services to an enrolled MHCP provider.

 After the private accident or health care coverage reimburses MHCP, the payment responsibility is satisfied.
 Providers must accept the amount paid by MHCP as payment in full and must not bill the other health insurer or recipient for any additional payment.
 This includes attempting to replace or void claims with MHCP and then bill the other insurance.

 The amount of the MHCP payment substitutes for the TPL payment amount, even if the TPL payment would have been higher.

 Providers may bill MHCP after three unsuccessful attempts have been made to collect from the TPL payer, except when the TPL payer has already made payment to the recipient.
-Attach a copy or screen print of the first claim sent to the TPL payer, documentation of two further billing attempts, each attempt up to 30 days after the previous, and any written communication you received from the TPL payer to the MHCP claim.
+Attach a copy or screen print of the first claim sent to the TPL payer, documentation of two further billing attempts, , and any written communication you received from the TPL payer to the MHCP claim.
 Do not bill MHCP earlier than 90 days after the initial attempt.
+Each additional attempt to bill must be 30 days after the previous attempt.
 Bill MHCP correctly within 12 months of the date of service to be considered for payment.

 Bill MHCP only if the TPL payer indicates a patient responsibility.
 If the TPL does not attribute charges to patient responsibility or non-covered service, MHCP will not pay.